Money Follows the Person Rebalancing Demonstration (93.791)

 Range and Average of Financial Assistance

-There is not a prescribed or predetermined maximum floor or ceiling grant award.
+There is not a prescribed or predetermined maximum floor or ceiling grant award for States currently participating in the program.
 Each State is unique in the number of individuals that will be projected for transition under the demonstration grant.
 In addition, the costs of individuals transitioning to community settings may vary, by targeted population.
 Applicants are advised to request a grant award that is sufficient in the amount needed to transition the projected individuals into community settings.
 CMS reserves the right to reduce the requested grant award, based on the number and size of additional grant awards given under this demonstration, as well as because of concerns contained within a State's application (i.e., concerns with the number of costs of individuals projected for transition by the individual State.
+In March 2022, CMS released a Notice of Funding Opportunity (NOFO) to award planning grants to States not participating in the program.
+States that are awarded planning grants under the FY 2022 NOFO authorized under the Consolidated Appropriations Act of 2021 (CAA) can receive an award of up to $5 million; awards are anticipated to range between $4 million and $5 million per State.
+These funds will support the initial planning and implementation of the program.
+Following the Planning Phase and CMS approval of certain recipient requirements as described further in this NOFO, the state will be awarded funds for the Program Implementation and Home and Community-based Services (HCBS) Transitions Phase to implement the MFP Demonstration.
+There is not a prescribed or predetermined maximum floor or ceiling grant award for Program Implementation and HCBS Transitions Phase.

 Regulations, Guidelines and Literature

 To promote effective outcomes from the demonstration, the statute provides waiver authority for four provisions of title XIX of the Social Security Act, to the extent necessary to enable a State initiative to meet the requirements and accomplish the purposes of the demonstration.
-These provisions are: 1.
-Statewideness (Section 1902(a)(1) of the Social Security Act) - in order to permit implementation of a State initiative in a selected area or areas of the State.
-2. Comparability (Section 1902(a)(10)(B) - in order to permit a State initiative to assist a selected category or categories of individuals enrolled in the demonstration.
-3. Income and Resource Eligibility (Section 1902(a)(10)(C)(i)(III) - in order to permit a State to apply institutional eligibility rules to individuals transitioning to community-based care.
-4. Provider agreement (Section 1902(a)(27)) - in order to permit a State to implement self-direction services in a cost-effective manner for purposes of this demonstration program.
+These provisions are: (1) Statewideness (Section 1902(a)(1) of the Social Security Act) - in order to permit implementation of a State initiative in a selected area or areas of the State; (2) Comparability (Section 1902(a)(10)(B) - in order to permit a State initiative to assist a selected category or categories of individuals enrolled in the demonstration; (3) Income and Resource Eligibility (Section 1902(a)(10)(C)(i)(III) - in order to permit a State to apply institutional eligibility rules to individuals transitioning to community-based care; and (4) Provider agreement (Section 1902(a)(27)) - in order to permit a State to implement self-direction services in a cost-effective manner for purposes of this demonstration program.
 By "State" we refer to the definition provided under 45 CFR 74.2 as any of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, any territory or possession of the United States, or any agency or instrumentality of a State exclusive of local governments.
-By "territory or possession" we mean Guam, the U. S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+By "territory or possession", we mean Guam, the U. S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 CMS will reimburse States for home and community-based services provided under the demonstration on a quarterly basis at a rate equal to the State's Federal Medical Assistance Percentage (FMAP) or the State's Enhanced FMAP, as specified in the solicitation.
-Administrative costs will be reimbursed according to the requirements of CFR 42, 433.15.
-A complete electronic application package, including all required forms, for this demonstration grant is available at https://apply.grants.gov/forms_apps_idx.html Standard application forms and related instructions are available online at http://gsa.gov/forms.
+Administrative costs will be reimbursed according to the requirements of 42 CFR 433.15.
+Applicants completed an electronic application package, including all required forms.
+Standard application forms and related instructions were available online at http://gsa.gov/forms.
 Standard forms are available as detailed in, Section V.A, Address to Request Application Package.
-The following standard forms must be completed with an original signature and enclosed as part of the proposal: SF 424: Official Application for Federal Assistance (see Note below*) SF 424A: Budget Information SF 424B: Assurances - Non-Construction Programs SF LLL: Disclosure of Lobbying Activities PHS-5161-1 (7/00) Additional Certifications - can be found at the following website: http://apply.grants.gov/forms/sample/SSA_additionalassurances_VI.0.pdf Usual Requirements that must be adhered to by law and regulation: Specific administrative and policy requirements of grantees as outlined in 45 CFR 74 and 45 CFR 92, apply to this grant opportunity.
+The following standard forms were completed with an original signature and enclosed as part of the proposal: SF 424: Official Application for Federal Assistance (see Note below*) SF 424A: Budget Information SF 424B: Assurances - Non-Construction Programs SF LLL: Disclosure of Lobbying Activities PHS-5161-1 (7/00) and Additional Certifications.
+Usual Requirements that must be adhered to by law and regulation: Specific administrative and policy requirements of grantees as outlined in 45 CFR 74 and 45 CFR 92, apply to this grant opportunity.
 All grantees receiving awards under these grant programs must meet the requirements of: Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, The Age Discrimination Act of 1975, Hill-Burton Community Service nondiscrimination provisions, and Title II Subtitle A of the Americans with Disabilities Act of 1990.

 Examples of Funded Projects